Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 - **Left click:** Select and move the point.
 - **Left double click:** Add a new point.
 - **Right click:** Remove the point.

+#### Bézier Curve for Envelopes

+To add a Bézier curve, you need to insert a control point between two node points using Left Ctrl + double-click.

+Note: If one of the adjacent points is already a control point, a normal node point will be added instead.
+You can only add a control point between two existing node points.

 #### Envelope Point Label